Distance: 58 miles one way

 About eight miles from the northern end of the ride—just after you reach Cougar Lake heading north—you pass Terwilliger Hot Springs (clearly signed) on your L, a dramatic series of cascading pools, each cooler than the previous one.
 There’s a short walk to the pools, so you might want to wait until your ride is over if you’re in cycling shoes, but you don’t need a swimming suit—it’s clothing optional.

 Shortening the ride: OK, a 116-mile out and back is a bit much.
-You have three shorter options.
-1: ride to the summit, roughly halfway, and turn around—not a hard ride at all.
+You have five shorter options.
+1 and 2: ride to the summit, roughly halfway, and turn around—not a hard ride at all.
 This works equally well from either end—if I was doing just one side of the mountain, I couldn’t choose between the two.
-2: Ride the route from one end to the other, overnight at the turnaround, and ride back the next day.
+3 and 4: Ride the route from one end to the other, overnight at the turnaround, and ride back the next day.
 If you begin at the north end, overnight in Oakridge.
 If you begin in Oakridge, overnight in McKenzie Bridge.
 While you’re there, Check out Belknap Hot Springs to time travel back to a 1920’s resort.
 You could even rent a mountain bike, get someone to drive you up Highway 126 to the top of the McKenzie River Trail, and ride the world’s greatest mountain bike trail for 30 miles back to your road wheels.
 I’m telling you, you’re in a world-class recreational area here.
-3: Let McKenzie River Mountain Resort shuttle you from the north end to the south and ride back.
+5: Let McKenzie River Mountain Resort or similar local shuttle service shuttle you from the north end to the south and ride back.

 Adding miles: Literally, point the bike at any paved road out of Oakridge other than the main highway (Hwy 58) and you’ll be very happy—Kitson Springs Rd, Salmon Creek Rd, Rd 21 along the west shore of Hills Creek Reservoir, all good.
 If you want an adventure, do the 55-mile Oakridge-to-Dorena Lake ride, the second half of which is our Brice Creek Road ride—read about the route there.